Line Therapist Level 1

 The Human Resources Manager maintains practices and objectives that will provide an employee-oriented, high performance culture that emphasizes empowerment, ethical standards, quality, productivity, goal attainment, and the recruitment and ongoing development of a superior workforce.
 The Human Resources Manager develops the implementation of services, policies, and programs.
 The Human Resources Manager reports to the Clinical Director on any Human Resource issues that may impact or affect the Staff of Innovations.
 The Human Resources Manager will follow all rules and guidelines of the 460 IAC 6 and Employment Laws.

-Office Support Staff - Hiring Now!
+Office Support Staff

 The Office Support Staff perform office duties, such as, filing, auditing, special projects, greeting visitors, answering phones, purchasing supplies, provides customer assistance, data processing, and record keeping.
 Provides general office support with a variety of clerical activities and related tasks.